 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were given antianxiety medications.
-Antianxiety drugs are prescribed to residents suffering from anxiety and depression.
+This is the percentage of residents who were prescribed antianxiety drugs.
+These medications are commonly used to treat patients suffering from anxiety and depression.

 Managing Depression Among Residents